 Apogee Instruments SQ-100X series quantum sensors consist of a cast acrylic diffuser (filter), interference filter, photodiode, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
 Sensors are potted solid with no internal air space and are designed for continuous PPFD measurement in indoor or outdoor environments.
+SQ-100X series sensors output an analog voltage that is directly proportional to PPFD.
 The voltage signal from the sensor is directly proportional to radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.